Delivery Options: IN CLASS, ONLINECourse Schedule

 Enrolling in the program is a requirement if you wish to earn the diploma.

 You can take courses first and enrol in the diploma later; however, as programs are subject to change, we recommend you apply for admission to the diploma program as early as possible.
-Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.
+Once admitted, you can be confident that completed and eligible courses will apply to your certificate.

 To be admitted into the diploma program, you must have an OHS certificate.
 Completion of University of Calgary Continuing Education's Occupational Health and Safety (OHS) Fundamentals and Advanced certificates meet the admission requirements for the OHS Diploma.
 OHS certificates from other recognized post-secondary institutions may be accepted, though some conditions apply.